Here are a few things to consider picking up, to help you work at home

 Most docking stations will plug into your computer using either a USB or power connection.
 For some laptop models, it is possible to have an attachable docking station that you can actually place your laptop on that will charge it while you are working.

 For many of the new Apple Macbook models, there are devices that plug directly into the side of the laptop and gives access to additional USB ports, an SD card reader, or an HDMI port for another monitor.

 Noise cancelling headphones

 If you find yourself becoming easily distracted by your surroundings, it may be worth your time to get some good noise cancelling headphones.

-Noise cancelling headphones can come in many different styles, including over ear, on ear and in ear options.
+Noise cancelling headphones can come in many different styles, including over the ear, on ear and in ear options.
 You can select the type that is most comfortable for you.
-Keep in mind that If you are wearing them for long hours of the day, you will want them to be as comfortable as possible.
+Keep in mind that if you are wearing them for long hours of the day, you will want them to be as comfortable as possible.
 Before purchasing, try to give a few models a try to find the best fit for you.

-Looking for a pair that is wireless may also be a good option if you are on the go or hate dealing with cords always getting tied up or breaking
+Looking for a pair that is wireless may also be a good option if you are on the go or hate dealing with cords always getting tied up or breaking.

 Ergonomic wrist rest